MChadalapaka/azure-content/articles/azure-stack/azure-stack-acs-differences-tp2.md

 # Azure-consistent storage: differences and considerations

-Azure-consistent storage is the set of storage cloud services in Microsoft Azure.
+Azure-consistent storage is the set of storage cloud services in Microsoft Azure Stack.
 Azure-consistent storage provides blob, table, queue, and account management functionality with Azure-consistent semantics.
 This article summarizes the known Azure-consistent storage differences with Azure Storage.
 It also summarizes other considerations to keep in mind when you deploy the currently publicly available preview